Travel Route: Nataraja Temple in Chidambaram – Brihadeeswara Temple in Thanjavur – Srirangam Temple in Trichy

 Hindu practices of worship and rituals reveal the profound importance of religious imagery.
 While in most other religious traditions, images are believed to represent holy personages or are altogether forbidden, in Hindu practice, painted and sculpted images are believed to genuinely embody the divine.

 In Hinduism, there are many Gods.
 Believers develop a preference for one deity while not excluding or disbelieving in others.
 All Gods are seen as a manifestation of a single unity – the Brahman.
-The main three Gods are Brahma – the creator, Vishnu – the protector, and Shiva – the destroyer (of evil).
+The main three Gods are Brahma – the creator; Vishnu – the protector; and Shiva – the destroyer (of evil).
 And then there are plenty of other deities.
-If I were a Hindu and had a choice, I would follow Vishnu; something about the protector’s power is appealing to me.
+If I were a Hindu and had a choice, I would follow Vishnu; something about the protector’s power appeals to me.

 What is the Caste system?

-I would have revolted if I were born into a specific caste, other than the Brahmin, the top caste at the hierarchy.
-In a society that emphasizes Dharma, the law of the universe, the mobility options to improve one’s life are constrained and limited to the caste or the many sub-guilds one is born into.
+I would have revolted if I were born into a specific caste other than the Brahmin, the top caste in the hierarchy.
+In a society emphasizing Dharma, the law of the universe, the mobility options to improve one’s life are constrained and limited to the caste or the many sub-guilds one is born into.
 These norms were established to maintain a particular order and system.
 And they were reinforced in the religious scripts such as the Bhagavad-Gita, when Krishna says to the tormented Arjuna, who ponders the devastating consequences of the battle he is about the embark upon: “Now if you do not execute this battle, then having given up your personal dharma and reputation, you shall incur sin.”
-Meaning, you, as a warrior, as a military leader, have a duty, and it stands above all other considerations.
+As a warrior and a military leader, you have a duty, and it stands above all other considerations.
 It is no surprise that many throughout the centuries converted to other religions: Buddhism, Islam, Sikhism, and Christianity.

 What is Moksha?

 Hindus believe in Karma, the universal law of cause and effect.
-They also believe in Moksha, the possibility of liberation and release, by which the endless cycle of birth, death, and rebirth (samsara) can be resolved.
+They also believe in Moksha, the possibility of liberation and release.
+A stage where the endless cycle of birth, death, and rebirth (samsara) is resolved.
 Moksha is the ultimate spiritual goal of Hinduism.